 Jacobs, P. and L. Wood.
 2004.
 Macronutrients: vitamin D. Dis Mon.
 50:59–68.

-Stancher, B. and F. Zonta.
-1983.
-High-performance liquid chromatography of fat-soluble vitamins.
-Simultaneous quantitative analysis of vitamins D2, D3 and E. Study of percentahe recoveries of vitamins from cod liver oil.
-J Chrom.
-256: 93–100.
+Stancher, B., & Zonta, F. (1983).
+High-performance liquid chromatography of fat-soluble vitamins: simultaneous quantitative analysis of vitamins D2, D3, and E. Study of percentage recoveries of vitamins from cod liver oil.
+Journal of Chromatography A, 256, 93-100.